High Diving Hare: Critical reception

+High Diving Hare has gained critical acclaim.

 In a commentary by Greg Ford, it is described as "arguably the best of all" Bugs and Sam confrontations.
 Ford also refers to the ways Bugs tricks Sam as "almost idiotically simple".

 Similarly, cartoonist Jeff Smith writes, "Written by Ted Pierce, High Diving Hare is a one-gag cartoon.
 Seriously — there is only one joke in this cartoon.
 Yosemite Sam falls 500 feet into a barrel of water, over and over again.
 And it gets funnier and funnier with each whistling plunge...
 The timing of Sam's high diving is all the more remarkable when you think about the fact that Warner's directors had no budget for editing after the film was finished.
 All the timing for action and gags was set in stone before a single frame was drawn.
 All Looney Tunes are fast, pared-down affairs that never waste a frame, but even by these standards, High Diving Hare is a precision masterpiece."